dustin10/VichUploaderBundle/docs/known_issues.md

 If the bundle's configuration parameter `inject_on_load` is set to `true` the `Product::setImageFile()` method above must take an instance of `File` as when this class is hydrated by Doctrine this bundle will automatically inject an instance of `File` there.
-However if you were to change the image path to a new image in that instance of `File` and attempted a `flush()` nothing would happen, instead inject a new instance of `UploadedFile` with the new path to your new image to sucessfully trigger the upload.
+However, if you were to change the image path to a new image in that instance of `File` and attempted a `flush()` nothing would happen, instead inject a new instance of `UploadedFile` with the new path to your new image to sucessfully trigger the upload.